-For the auditory simulations, we used a set of Gammatone filters as the linear front end49.
-We chose a primary filter with center frequency of 2000 Hz, and a neighborhood of filters for the normalization signal: 16 filters with center frequencies 205 to 4768 Hz, and replicas of all filters temporally shifted by 100, 200 and 300 samples.
-For the visual simulations, linear receptive fields were derived using a multi-scale oriented decomposition known as the steerable pyramid50.
-The primary filter was vertically oriented with peak spatial frequency of 1/8 cycles/pixel.
-The filter neighborhood included all combinations of two spatial frequencies, four orientations, two phases and a spatial extent three times the diameter of the primary filter.
-Responses were horizontally and vertically subsampled at four-pixel intervals.
-To reduce the dimensionality of the weight vector that needs to be optimized, we assumed that weights for two filters with differing phase were the same, thus guaranteeing a phase-invariant normalization signal.
-We also assumed vertical and horizontal symmetry.
-We verified that these simplifications did not substantially alter the simulation results.
+For the auditory simulations we use a set of Gammatone filters as the linear front end [49].
+We choose a primary filter with center frequency 2000 Hz, and a neighborhood of filters for the normalization signal: 16 filters with center frequencies 205 to 4768 Hz, and replicas of all filters temporally shifted by 100, 200, and 300 samples.
+For the visual simulations, linear receptive fields are derived using a multi-scale oriented decomposition known as the steerable pyramid [50].
+The primary filter is vertically oriented with peak spatial frequency of 1/8cycles/pixel.
+The filter neighborhood includes all combinations of two spatial frequencies, four orientations, two phases, and a spatial extent of three times the diameter of the primary filter.
+Responses are horizontally and vertically subsampled at 4-pixel intervals.
+To reduce the dimensionality of the weight vector that needs to be optimized, we assume that weights for two filters with differing phase are the same, thus guaranteeing a phaseinvariant normalization signal.
+We also assume vertical and horizontal symmetry.
+We have verified that these simplification do not substantially alter the simulation results.

-Our ensemble of natural sounds consisted of nine animal and speech sounds, each approximately six seconds long.
-The sounds were obtained from commercial compact disks and converted to sampling frequency of 22050 Hz.
-The natural image ensemble consisted of 10 images obtained from a database of standard images used in image compression benchmarks (known as boats, goldhill, Einstein, Feynman, baboon, etc.).
-We obtained similar results using an intensity calibrated image set6.
+Our ensemble of natural sounds consists of 9 animal and speech sounds, each approximately 6 seconds long.
+The sounds are obtained from commercial compact disks and converted to sampling frequency of 22050 Hz.
+The natural image ensemble consists of 10 images obtained from a database of standard images used in image compression benchmarks (known as: boats, goldhill, Einstein, Feynman, baboon, etc).
+We have obtained similar results using an intensity calibrated image set [6].

-For a pair of filters, we modeled the variance of response of the first filter given the response of the second filter to a visual/auditory stimulus as follows.
+For a pair of filters, we model the variance of response of the first filter given the response of the second filter to a visual/auditory stimulus as follows: